SpintroniK/libeXaDrums/README.md

 sudo apt install autoconf automake libtool build-essential pkg-config
 ```

-If you wish to build the Debian packages, you will need to install debhelper:
+If you wish to build the Debian packages (which is the recommended way to install
+the library), you will need to install debhelper:

 ```shell
 sudo apt install debhelper
 ```

-You may also want to install git, so that you can clone this repository and install from it:
+You will also need to install git, so that you can clone this repository:

 ```shell
 sudo apt install git